flydrive-js/flydrive.dev/content/docs/services/digital_ocean.md

 ## Creating public URLs

 Public URLs can be created for files uploaded to DO spaces with `public` visibility.
 The public URL can point to a CDN if you have configured the `cdnUrl` inside the driver config.
-Otherwise, it will fallback to the endpoint of your bucket region.
+Otherwise, it will fall back to the endpoint of your bucket region.
 For example:

 ```ts
 // title: When CDN URL is configured